Why Study at a Medical School in Japan?

 Tohoku University School of Medicine

-This well-known college has an influential Medical School which admits 135 students every academic year, and a Post Graduate School of Medicine which accepts 200 students for both its Masters and Doctorial course.
-The School of Medicine includes the department of Medical Science and the department of Health Sciences.
+This well-known college has an influential Medical School which admits 135 students every academic year, and a Post Graduate School of Medicine which accepts 200 students for both its Masters and Doctoral course.
+The School of Medicine includes the department of Medical Science and the Department of Health Sciences.
 The Medical Sciences department has 12 educational targets within a six-year education period stating that all students are required to meet them in order to become a doctor and researcher who has the “ability of leadership in various areas of medicine or medical service.”
 The department of Health Sciences has three branches which are the Course of Nursing, Course of Radiological Technology, and Course of Medical Laboratory Science.
 The programs which fall under the Graduate School of Medicine’s umbrella are Medical Sciences, Disability Sciences, Health Sciences, Public Health, Center for Translational and Advanced Animal Research, Institute for Animal Experimentation, Educational Developmental Center for Local Medicine, and Contributed Chairs.

 Graduates of the aforementioned universities’ medical programs have gone on to tackle different sectors of the medical field while managing to make a great and lasting impact.
-Some interesting and fulfilling careers are physicians and surgeons, dentists, pharmacists, optometrists, nurse anaesthetists, nurse midwives, and nurse practitioners, and so much more.
-Basically, there are numerous possibilities and paths students can pursue following completion of their studies.
+Some interesting and fulfilling careers are physicians and surgeons, dentists, pharmacists, optometrists, nurse anesthetists, nurse midwives, and nurse practitioners, and so much more.
+Basically, there are numerous possibilities and paths students can pursue the following completion of their studies.